Skip to main content

 Web SDK

-See the source on GitHub here.
+The source can be found on GitHub here.
 Or, see the radar-sdk-js package on npm here.

 Install#

-In an HTML page, include the SDK using a <script> tag:
+In an HTML page, add the SDK script and stylesheet:

-In a web app, install the package from npm, then import the library:
+In a web app, install the package from npm:

 Initialize#